Member News and Information

 Our Members-Only section is open to managers, staff and Board members of government crime victim compensation programs.
 Contact us if you need assistance logging in.

-Our current featured issue is "What's in a Name?"
-More information can be found by clicking on the "Members-Only" tab to the upper right, once you've logged in.
+Our current featured issue is "Debt-Collection Delay."
+Examples of state compensation laws that prevent certain debt-collection activities can be found.
+Go to the "Featured Issue" flyout under the Members-Only tab to the upper right, once you've logged in.

 Click here to see the summary and text of OVC's Vision 21 Report.

 CRIME VICTIM COMPENSATION: An Overview

 Crime victim compensation programs across the country offer crucial financial assistance to victims of violence.
 This overview provides information on how the programs operate and what victims can do to seek help.

 Victims of violent crime may suffer financial stress as devastating as their physical injuries and emotional trauma.
 Recovering from violence or abuse is difficult enough without having to worry about how to pay for the costs of medical care and counseling, or about how to replace lost income due to disability or death.

 The good news is that every state has a crime victim compensation program that can provide substantial financial assistance to crime victims and their families.
 And while no amount of money can erase the trauma and grief victims suffer, this aid can be crucial in the aftermath of crime.
 By paying for care that helps restore victims' physical and mental health, and by replacing lost income for victims who cannot work and for families who lose a breadwinner, compensation programs are assisting victims in direct ways.